Genesis1231/eva/README.md

 EVA is an experimental voice assistant that reimagines human-AI interaction through intelligent, proactive engagement and autonomous capabilities:
 - EVA is aware of the environment, actively seek contexutual information and detect changes around her. (sensitivity adjustable)
-- EVA actively participates in conversations, not only employing contextual strategies but also setting groundings for future interaction. (e.g. you might find it hard to play guessing game with ChatGPT since they dont remember the unspoken thoughts.)
+- EVA actively participates in conversations, not only employing contextual strategies but also setting groundings for future interaction. (e.g. you might find it hard to play guessing game with ChatGPT because it doesnt remember unspoken thoughts.)
-- Eva can multitasks seamlessly in the background during the conversation.
-(Now Chatgpt realtime can do it too 😞 )
+- EVA can multitasks seamlessly in the background during the conversation.
+(Now ChatGPT realtime model can do it too 😞 )
-- With a customizable toolkit, Eva automatically creates a varity of new experiences like making images and music, or searching for videos based on the context. (e.g. she often creates soothing music when it's late hour and I am home alone)
+- With a customizable toolkit, EVA automatically creates a varity of new experiences like making images and music, or searching for videos based on the context. (e.g. she often creates soothing music when it's late hour and I am home alone)

 Overall, EVA's flexible, modular architecture allows it to leverage AI models for speech, vision, and thinking like human beings.